Programme: MSc Investment & Wealth Management 2015

 Why did you choose to study your programme and why specifically at Imperial College Business School?

-Whilst at Morgan Stanley I was particularly impressed by an alumnus from the MSc Risk Management and Financial Engineering programme at the Business School, which gave me the idea of doing a masters at Imperial.
-I also knew that I wanted to work in asset management, so when Imperial launched the MSc IWM it seemed like the perfect fit.
+While at Morgan Stanley I was particularly impressed by an alumnus from the MSc Risk Management and Financial Engineering programme at the Business School, which gave me the idea of doing a Master's at Imperial.
+I also knew that I wanted to work in asset management, so when Imperial launched MSc Investment & Wealth Management it seemed like the perfect fit.

 What advice would you give to a prospective student considering studying the same programme as you?